vlaaad/vlaaad.github.io/reveal.md

   {:fx/type rx/ref-watch-latest-view
    :ref (rx/observable my-int-atom (juxt dec identity inc))}
   ```
-- `observable-view` allows deriving the whole cljfx component from `IRef` state, and showing it updated live whenever the ref is mutated.
+- `observable-view` allows deriving the whole cljfx component from `IRef` state (or any other observable data source), and showing it updated live whenever the ref is mutated.
 There is [an example](https://github.com/vlaaad/reveal/blob/master/examples/e02_integrant_live_system_view.clj) showing how it can be used for creating live monitor and controls for [integrant](https://github.com/weavejester/integrant)-managed app state.
 - `derefable-view` asynchronously derefs a blocking derefable (e.g. future or promise);
 - `table-view` shows a table.
 Unlike `view:table` action, it does not guess the columns, instead you need to provide them yourself, for example:
    ```clj